 1. Regulatory Changes and Sterility Compliance

-One of the most significant issues surrounding the resurgence of compounded pharmaceuticals is the concern regarding their safety and the relatively limited government regulation.
+One of the most significant issues surrounding the resurgence of compounded medications is the concern regarding their safety and the relatively limited government regulation.
 In response to these concerns, standards for sterility and quality control have become increasingly stringent, and efforts to enhance these regulations continue to gain momentum.
 This ongoing commitment to improving safety measures is essential for ensuring that compounded medications meet the necessary quality standards for patient care.

 Following the Compounding Quality Act of 2014, which substantially increased FDA regulation, many pharmaceutical boards and regulatory bodies have continued to tighten compounding guidelines.
 The U.S. Pharmacopeia (USP) just recently amended its General Chapters 795 and 797 to “ensure quality compounded preparations, promote public health, and protect patients and healthcare workers.”
-Accreditations like the PCAB have also helped to distinguish compliant pharmacists, and have become required for recommendation by bodies like the AMA.
+Accreditations like the PCAB have also helped to distinguish compliant pharmacists and have become required for recommendation by bodies like the AMA.

 Pharmacies that do not prioritize meeting and exceeding these enhanced standards may encounter significant challenges in the future.
 Physicians are encouraged to engage with their compounding pharmacies to inquire about the compliance measures and accreditations they have in place.
 Pharmacies that adhere to these regulations not only prioritize patient health but also provide a reliable resource as mandatory standards continue to evolve.